Sioux Area Metro: Fleet

+SAM operates a fleet of 26 fixed-route buses and 13 paratransit buses which run on biodiesel.

 Paratransit

 Sioux Falls Paratransit is an extension to the city's fixed-route system, and persons with disabilities are encouraged to use it.
 Each paratransit bus is equipped with a wheelchair lift.
 All passengers must be certified by guidelines established by the Americans with Disabilities Act, and be registered with Sioux Area Metro after qualifying.
 Passengers must schedule Paratransit trips by calling their local office.

-Fixed route ridership and service
+Fixed route ridership

-The ridership and service statistics shown here are of fixed route services only and do not include demand response.
-Per capita statistics are based on the Sioux Falls urbanized area as reported in NTD data.
-The significant changes in per capita numbers from 2010 to 2011 are a result of the 2010 census numbers replacing the 2000 census numbers.